 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Farwell has relatively fewer families with younger children, and/or college students.
 Combined, this makes Farwell a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Farwell in 2010 was $16,539, which is low income relative to Michigan and the nation.
-This equates to an annual income of $66,156 for a family of four.
+The per capita income in Farwell in 2010 was $14,546, which is low income relative to Michigan and the nation.
+This equates to an annual income of $58,184 for a family of four.
+Farwell also has one of the higher rates of people living in poverty in the nation, with 30.95% of its population below the federal poverty line.

 The people who call Farwell home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Farwell residents report their race to be White.
-Important ancestries of people in Farwell include English, Irish, French , and Italian.
+The greatest number of Farwell residents report their race to be White, followed by Native American.
+Important ancestries of people in Farwell include English, Irish, French , and Polish.

 The most common language spoken in Farwell is English.
 Other important languages spoken here include Spanish and African languages.